mauromotion/dotfiles/README.md

 # Dotfiles repository

-This repository contains all the configuration files for the Arch Linux installation on my main desktop machine.
+This repository contains all the configuration files for the Arch Linux installations on both my desktop and laptop computers.

 ## Installation